tudows/PLIM/README.md

 * Add a test qrcode image in [/public/images/qrtest.png](https://github.com/tudows/PLIM/blob/master/public/images/qrtest.png)

 **2016-04-08**
-* Change the symbol of the now-position in the map.
+* Change the symbol of the current position in the map.
+* Optimize the position page, the page will only load once.
+* Optimize the back navigate.

 License